 Guru of the Grill

-If a charcoal or gas grill isn’t your thing and you prefer to use a grill pan on the stove, you can still step right up to this smoky seafood experience.
+If a charcoal or gas grill isn’t your thing, even a smaller format portable option, and you prefer to use a grill pan on the stove, you can still step right up to this smoky seafood experience.

 Or if you’re working with a small beginner grill – like the one I found for free on the side of the road – you’re still welcome to the party.
 Don’t let surface area stop you.